malikALIaslam/US-Airline-Flight-Routes-Fares-Analysis-Tableau/README.md

 The raw dataset was analyzed and transformed into an interactive Tableau dashboard using calculated fields, KPIs, filters, and data visualizations.

 ---
+## 📊 Dataset

+The original dataset is large and is not included in this repository.

+Dataset: US Airline Flight Routes and Fares (1993–2024)

+The dataset contains 245,955 records and 23 columns.

 # 🎯 Project Objectives